rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ------------------------------------

 This section outlines how mDNS should be used by ICE agents to conceal local IP addresses.
-Naturally, if the ICE agent does not want to conceal its IPs, e.g., if it has a priori knowledge that its addresses are in fact public, this processing is unnecessary.

-This section outlines how mDNS should be used by ICE agents to conceal local IP addresses.

 For each host candidate gathered by an ICE agent as part of the gathering